kunxl2015/Tickstream/README.md

-## Multithreaded External K-Way Merge
+## External K-Way Merge
 High Performance C++ tool for efficiently merging and sorting large scale market data across thousands of symbols.
+The following program has been developed on macOS (ARM, M1)

 ### Build Instructions